digitalnature-ie/igr/README.md

 ## Usage

+To check Irish grid references:

+- `igr_is_valid()` indicates which elements in a character vector are valid Irish grid references

 To convert from Irish grid references:

 - `igr_to_ig()` converts from a vector of Irish grid references to a